GEM-benchmark/NL-Augmenter/transformations/decontextualize_sentence/README.md

 This transformation is applied to hypothesis and removes all the contextual information.
 That is the transformed sentence won't be a paraphrase instead implied.
 Transformation leads to:
 - S1:`Two women are wandering along the shore drinking iced tea.`
-- S2:`Two women are sitting on a blanket near some rocks talking about politics.`
+- S2:`Two women are sitting on a blanket .`
 - label: `Contradiction`

 Further, this perturbation can benefit other tasks which have a sentence/paragraph/document as input like text classification,